 Square of entered long: 1486453277840417604

-3.2 Print a double variable input by User
+3.2 Print double in C input by User

-Let’s update the method implemented above and now accept the double as the user input and print it.
-For a double variable, we will use
+Let’s update the method implemented above and now accept the double as the user input and print double in C. For a double variable, we will use

 %lf as the format specifier.